 During November 2012 the Levelland office purchased a lot and began construction on a new office building in 2013.
 Effective December 31, 2012 the Brady credit office closed its operations and consolidated with other offices within the association's territory.
 Also, during August 2012, the Bryan corporate office entered into a lease agreement for additional space, to which some senior management and several administrative staff were relocated in 2013.
-The owned corporate office space was sold April 2013 as this office was relocated into leased space effective May 2013.
+The owned corporate office space was sold in April 2013 as this office was relocated into leased space effective May 2013.
 In February 2013, the association closed the Gatesville credit office and consolidated its operations with other offices within the association's territory.
-There are plans to sell the Gatesville building.